Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Experimental Evaluations

 \subsection{Different Core Layer Designs}

-To examine the appropriate core layer designs of DualNet-MAG-PHA that can efficiently capture the underlying features of CSI phases, we provide a performance evaluation using FC layers, linear and circular convolutional layers, denoted as DNN, CNN and CCNN, respectively, for the core network, and using SSQ \cite{CQNET} and binary-level quantization (BLQ) as the quantization module.
+To investigate the appropriate core layer designs of DualNet-MP in order to efficiently extract the underlying features of CSI phases, we provide a performance evaluation using FC, linear convolutional, and circular convolutional layers, respectively, for the core network.
+Denoted respectively as DNN, CNN and C-CNN, these networks adopted SSQ \cite{CQNET} and binary-level quantization (BLQ) as the quantization module at the encoder.
+Denote that the DNN design follows the recent work \cite{CoCsiNet}.
 We consider the phase compression ratio of $\text{CR}_\text{PHA} = 1/8$.
 For SSQ, we assign $K_\text{PHA} = 8$ bits for each codeword.
-That is, there are 8-bit $\text{CR}_\text{PHA}Q_{t}N_b = 128$ codewords transmitted to the gNB.
-In contrast, there are 1-bit $K_\text{PHA}\text{CR}_\text{PHA}Q_{t}N_b = 1024$ codewords when applying BLQ.
+That is, there are $\text{CR}_\text{PHA}Q_{t}N_b = 128$ 8-bit codewords sent to the gNB.
+In contrast, there are $K_\text{PHA}\text{CR}_\text{PHA}Q_{t}N_b = 1024$ 1-bit codewords when applying BLQ.

-Figs. \ref{expC}.(a) and (b) show the NMSE performance for network architectures with different core layer designs.
-For both indoor and outdoor scenarios, DualNet-MAG-PHA performs better when adopting SSQ and CCNN.
-This attributes to two possible reasons.
-The first is that, different from BLQ, SSQ is differentiable such that it is easier to be trained.
-The second is that there are many structural and circular features of CSI phases in the angle-delay domain that should be extracted.
-Moreover, there are 860K parameters of CCNN as compared with approximately 8M parameters of DNN.
-According to the results, we can largely conclude that the preferable core layer design is a combination of SSQ and CNN.
+Figs. \ref{expC}.(a) and (b) show the NMSE performance for the considered core layer designs.
+For both indoor and outdoor scenarios, DualNet-MP demonstrates superiority when adopting SSQ and C-CNN, which can be attributed to two possible reasons.
+Firstly, unlike BLQ, SSQ is differentiable such that it is easier to train.
+Secondly, there are many structural and circular features of CSI phases in the angle-delay domain that can be extracted better with the proposed structural changes.

+{In terms of storage and complexity of the proposed architecture, we note that C-CNN with only 826K parameters is considerably simpler than DNN of 11.6M parameters, using comparable floating point operations.} Thus, the newly proposed DualNet-MP architecture combining SSQ and C-CNN provides both performance gain and cost benefits.